Tiger, Tiger by Robyn Donald flirts with a taboo that’s yet to be crossed in romance. V. C. Andrews might have had some influence on this book.

 I enjoyed the Tiger, Tiger, but the middle lags a bit as Lecia and Keane avoid each other.
 Although we get insight into why Lecia is interested and we know Keane’s past, we can only assume that because he thinks he is SO great, only a woman exactly like him can be his mate.

 Oh, of course, Lecia and Keane aren’t brother and sister!
-There is a logical reason as to why the two look so much alike!
-Although I have a feeling just like Joe Dirt, those two will be engaging in a lot of bedroom role-playing. 😂
+There is a logical reason why the two look so much alike!
+Although I feel like Joe Dirt, those two will engage in a lot of bedroom role-playing. 😂